What is Non-Discrimination Testing?

 - It is a test to show there is no discrimination between the benefits given to highly compensated employees (HCEs)/key employees and other employees at the company.

-- No discrimination means that there is fairness between all employees in terms of eligibility, contributions, or benefits of the plans.
+- No discrimination means that there is fairness between all employees in terms of eligibility, employer contributions, or benefits of the plans.

 What is a HCE?